FelisDiligens/joplin-plugin-multimd-table-tools/README.md

 Every now and then the plugin swallows up its dialogs.
 There doesn't seem to be anything I can do to fix this.
 If that happens to you, click "Cancel" and try again.

-This is also why I use these dialogs instead, whenever possible:
+Also, if this happens all the time, you can enable these (working) dialogs in the advanced settings and they'll show up whenever feasible:

 ![](assets/native-dialog.png)